lrowe/iframe-ui-prototype/README.txt

 * The javascript could be further isolated by running it in a control iframe, allowing for jQuery to be used in plone.js.
 This is probably only desirably if the API of the ``plone`` object grew large.

+* How do we deal with overlay content that is more than one screenful long?